soreau/wf-kill/README.md

 Enable Wayfire Kill View Protocol plugin 'wf-kill'

-Run `wf-kill` and click on a window
+Run `wf-kill` and click on a window.
+This will send the close event to the client.
+Run `wf-kill -k` to also send SIGKILL to the client.

 ## Example